John McGuinness (motorcyclist)

 John Warren McGuinness (16 April 1972) is an English motorcycle road racer, best known as a specialist at the Isle of Man TT, where he has won 23 races and sits 3rd in the all-time win list behind Michael Dunlop and Joey Dunlop.
 He and Mike Hailwood hold the record for the most Senior TT wins: 7.

 Until early 2017, McGuinness had a long association with Honda machines, having factory support in road races like the Isle of Man TT, the North West 200 and the Macau Grand Prix, and also on the short tracks in the British Superstock and Supersport series.

 In May 2017, McGuinness suffered serious injuries during practice for a race in Northern Ireland, ending his race participation for the remainder of the season.
 The accident occurred shortly after the release of his book.

 In January 2018, McGuinness announced his intended return as a TT rider, but had not sufficiently recovered to compete, and in April announced that a setback had prevented any competitive riding.
 He was able to complete a Parade lap of the TT circuit on a Norton SG4 during the June 2018 event, but returned in August to win the 2018 Classic TT on the 500 cc Paton.

 In May/June 2019, McGuinness returned to the TT races, riding a large capacity Norton without success, but again renewed his association with smaller-capacity Hondas, finishing in places 15 and 17 in the two Supersport 600 races, second place in the TT Zero electric race, and another win in August's Classic TT, part of the Manx Grand Prix race weeks.

 In 2013, a left-hand bend on the Snaefell Mountain Course used for the TT races before the top of Barregarrow on the main A3 road was named McGuinness's in recognition of his wins, together with Dave Molyneux who was similarly honoured.

 McGuinness was part of a multi-rider motorcycle endurance-racing team called Honda TT Legends.
 In April 2016, the RAC announced McGuinness as recipient of the Segrave Trophy for 2015.

 Early life

 McGuinness was born and raised in Morecambe, Lancashire.
 He started competing in motocross at around seven, and continued until his teens.
 He withdrew from what was supposed to be his first race a few seconds before the start, due to anxiety.
-His first experience of motorcycle road racing was in 1982, at age 10, with his father, who was competing in the Jurby races, in the Isle of Man.
+His first experience of motorcycle road racing was in 1982, at the age of ten, with his father, who was competing in the Jurby races, in the Isle of Man.

 His father owned a motorcycle repair shop but advised John to train as a bricklayer.
 Graduating in 1990, the resultant recession forced him into cockle fishing with his future father-in-law.
-McGuinness’ first race on tarmac was a club road race at Aintree in 1990, at age 18.
+McGuinness’ first race on tarmac was a club road race at Aintree in 1990, at the age of 18.
 He finished in last position.